symfony/symfony-docs/form/direct_submit.rst

 .. tip::

-    To see more about this method, read :ref:`book-form-handling-form-submissions`.
+    To see more about this method, read :ref:`form-handling-form-submissions`.

-.. _cookbook-form-call-submit-directly:
+.. _form-call-submit-directly:

 Calling Form::submit() manually
 -------------------------------